Exploring Strength and Flexibility in Yoga: Reciprocal and Autogenic Inhibition

 - 4 min read

 Yoga isn’t just about stretching; it’s about finding that sweet spot between strength and flexibility.
-When you understand how your muscles naturally work together, you can practice with more intention, protect your body, and move in ways that feel amazing.
+When you understand how your muscles naturally work together, you can practice with more intention.
+This helps protect your body and allows you to move in ways that feel amazing.

-In this post, we’re diving into two game-changing principles: reciprocal inhibition and autogenic inhibition.
+In this post, we’ll explore two game-changing principles: reciprocal inhibition and autogenic inhibition.
 Don’t worry—they’re simpler than they sound!
-You’ll also learn how these principles come to life in two classic yoga poses: seated twists and forward folds.
-I'll break down how to engage your muscles step by step, so every move you make helps you build strength and mobility.
+You’ll learn how these concepts manifest in two classic yoga poses: seated twists and forward folds.
+I'll break down how to engage your muscles step-by-step, ensuring every move you make helps you build strength and mobility.

-Reciprocal inhibition happens when one muscle contracts and its opposite muscle relaxes.
-This is your body’s way of keeping movement smooth and safe, and it’s something you can consciously use to get more out of your poses.
+Reciprocal inhibition occurs when one muscle contracts while its opposite muscle relaxes.
+This process keeps your movements smooth and safe, and with conscious practice, you can use it to enhance your poses.

 Example: Seated Twist (Ardha Matsyendrasana)